Player Profile: Brad Marchand

 Brad Marchand Drafted 71st Overall By Boston Bruins

 In the 2006 NHL Draft, the Boston Bruins selected Brad Marchand in the third round with the 71st overall pick.
 The Bruins had one of their signature drafts in 2006 by also drafting forwards Phil Kessel (5th overall) and Milan Lucic (50th).
 Marchand’s stature raised questions about his NHL worth, but his competitiveness was unmatched.
 However, his reputation for being mouthy and hot-tempered held him back some.
-Currently, Marchand is third in points among 2006 draftees behind Niklas Backstrom, Kessel, Claude Giroux, and Jonathan Toews.
+Currently, Marchand is fourth in points among 2006 draftees behind Niklas Backstrom, Kessel, and Claude Giroux.

 Brad Marchand’s NHL Debut To Today